osquery/foundation/docs/office-hours/20190903_meeting_notes.md

 There's some discussion about whether anyone uses CentOS6, and more broadly, what our user base does.

-@theopolis has some ancedotes about why an older libc is interesting, primarily around embedded platforms and routers.
+@theopolis has some anecdotes about why an older libc is interesting, primarily around embedded platforms and routers.
 He'll try to dig those up.

 This is seen as a larger topic for another time.